Tabletop Game / The Strange

 details two major recursions: Ardeyn, a fantasy setting with dragons and magic, and Ruk, a world of cybernetic and biological enhancements that began life as a refugee craft flying through the Strange itself.The Strange

-is a game about exploration and discovery.
+about exploration and discovery.
 It uses the Cypher system, like its predecessor Numenera

 Has a website